Hanser Alberto Player Props: White Sox vs. Twins

-After going 2-for-5 in his most recent game, Hanser Alberto and the Chicago White Sox take on the Minnesota Twins (who will hand the ball to Kenta Maeda) at 2:10 PM ET on Monday.
+The Chicago White Sox and Hanser Alberto, who went 1-for-4 with a home run and three RBI last time out, take on Pablo Lopez and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.

-He strung together two hits (going 2-for-5) in his most recent game against the Giants.
+He racked up three RBI (going 1-for-4 with a home run) in his previous game against the Twins.

 Hanser Alberto Game Info & Props vs. the Twins